Case Study 02

 Typography, colour and pacing were locked into a consistent language so every piece felt unmistakably Inspire Good regardless of the trip or cause.

-Real moments turned into content that moved people to give.
+Real moments turned into content that gave people a reason to give.

-Inspire Good went from raw footage they did not know what to do with, to a repeatable content system built around their most powerful asset.
-Real human moments.
-Their campaigns now feel as significant as the work they represent.
+Inspire Good went from sitting on raw footage with no direction to having a repeatable content system built around their most powerful asset.
+Real human stories from the field.

 Campaigns delivered